sourcefrog/cargo-mutants/README.md

   don't actually depend on the behavior of the function.
 * Be fast enough to plausibly run on thousand-file trees, although not necessarily instant.
 It's OK if it takes some minutes to run.
-* Default on and easy start: no annotations need to be added to the source tree to use Enucleate, you just run it.
+* Easy start: no annotations need to be added to the source tree to use Enucleate, you just run it and it should say something useful about any Rust tree.
   I'd like it to be useful on a tree you haven't seen before, where you're not sure of the quality of the tests.
 * Understandable output including easily reproducible test failures and a copy of the output.
-* Low noise: avoid raising warnings about
+* Signal to noise: most warnings should indicate something that really should be tested more; false positives should be easy to durably dismiss.
 * Opt-in annotations to disable mutation of some methods or to explain how to mutate them usefully.
+* Rust only, Cargo only.
+No need to mutate C code; there are other tests for that.

 ## Approach